pungme/semvis/README.md

 * first iteration: program all examples (query, D3 configuration)
 * second iteration: design a program that abstracts all examples in a framework fashion

+[Update] found a project with similar (but not identical) goals called [D3SPARQL](https://github.com/ktym/d3sparql/).
+Should read it and maybe fork it.